We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 We ate two excellent fried chicken sandwiches during our most recent visit to Sin City.
 While popular Flock and Fowl closed in late 2020, CRAFTKitchen is still going strong in its Off the Strip location.

-→ Click here to discover more great things to eat Off The Strip in Las Vegas.
+→ Discover more great food to eat Off The Strip in Las Vegas.

 We ate a fried chicken sammy with layers of free range chicken breast, applewood smoked bacon, pepperdew peppers, pepper jack cheese and chipotle aioli during our visit.
 Keeping with the trends, CRAFTKitchen has since changed its menu to offer a Korean fried chicken sandwich instead.